BriseidaSanchez/sentiment_analysis_roberta/README.md

 ## Notebook outputs

-The portfolio notebook keeps outputs that help a reviewer assess the work: the final metrics, classification report, confusion matrix, and concise recorded training losses.
-Package-installation logs, model-download progress, long training bars, and exploratory one-off predictions were removed.
+The main notebook keeps outputs that help a reviewer assess the work: the final metrics, classification report, confusion matrix, etc.

 ## Reproduce the project